Skip to Main Content

 Events typically get harder to plan as more people plan to attend.
 This is the same for proposals, which is why we have gathered some of the best proposal ideas with family to make sure everyone knows what to do and where to be when you pop the question.

 If you're hoping to ask the question in front of family, it's tricky to get everyone together without giving the plan away.
 That's why we highly recommend using a family vacation to propose.
 First off, it avoids sharing the spotlight with a major holiday or Aunt Julie's birthday party and allows you two and your engagement to be the center of attention.
 Secondly, your partner won't see it coming if it's a trip you've already planned for.
-You can choose to propose at dinner, during the family photo shoot or even over morning coffee so each family member can congratulate you as they wake up.
+You can choose to propose at dinner, during a family photo shoot, while on a fun outing (which could be a fun way to include the kids in your proposal) or even over morning coffee so each family member can congratulate you as they wake up.

 If you're thinking up engagement proposal ideas with family, you're probably quite close with their parents, siblings and extended family.
 If you already have a standing game night or can get away with hosting a party without suspicion, use that to your advantage.
 Incorporate some of our creative proposal ideas as well, especially if you have friends and family ready and willing to help you out!
 Use your game choice, such as charades or 20 questions, to help set the mood and steer the conversation towards the big question.